xinmiaow/STAT545-hw-Wang-Xinmiao/hw04/hw04_Gapminder.md

 -   Use knitr::kable() to make this table look pretty in your rendered homework.
 -   Take advantage of this new data shape to scatterplot life expectancy for one country against that of another.

 Here, I select all the countries in Americas and spread the life expectancy for each country in each year.
-And then, I plot the life expectancy in Canada aganist the life expectancy in United States.
-We can observe a positive linear relatinship between them along with an increasing trend.
+And then, I plot the life expectancy in Canada against the life expectancy in United States.
+We can observe a positive linear relationship between them along with an increasing trend.

 ``` r
 dat1 <- gapminder %>%